 The purpose is to create a flat, sturdy surface to rest your mango when peeling and slicing.

-Place the mango upright on the cutting board.
-Hold the mango in place with one hand and use the paring knife to carefully cut away the outer skin, slicing down from top to bottom.
+Next, place the mango upright on the cutting board.
+Hold the mango in place with one hand and use a small paring knife or vegetable peeler to carefully cut away the outer skin, slicing down from top to bottom.

 Place the mango sides (“cheeks”) flat-side-down on your cutting board.
 Use a sharp knife to carefully cut into strips or cubes.
 The size and shape are entirely up to you.